Configuration Parameters

 String

-List of supported encryption algorithms for secure connection
+List of supported encryption algorithms for a secure connection

 ssl-crl